-- 1. MIPI results - Overall school growth in MIPI results - Decrease in number of students with scores below 60% - 2.
+- 1. MIPI results - a.
+Overall school growth in MIPI results - b.
+Decrease in number of students with scores below 60% - 2.
 Growth with Math Benchmarking Tool for Staff - 3.
-PAT scores - Improvement in overall student achievement on Math Provincial Achievement Tests - Increase in achievement on High Level of Complexity questions - Percentage of students achieving acceptable standard on Part A is above provincial average - 4.
-Parent engagement - Parent Survey displays growing belief in the school's numeracy program benefitting their child's needs.
+PAT scores - a.
+Improvement in overall student achievement on Math Provincial Achievement Tests - b.
+Increase in achievement on High Level of Complexity questions - c.
+Percentage of students achieving acceptable standard on Part A is above provincial average - 4.
+Report Card outcome - a.
+Improvement in overall student achievement related to the Math problem solving key learning outcome - 5.
+Parent engagement - a.
+Parent Survey displays growing belief in the school's numeracy program benefitting their child's needs.